sergoh/devlo-blog/content/tutorials/serverless-environments.md

 ## **Introduction**

 AWS Lambda is one of the hottest services out on the market right now.
 First introduced in November 2014, it has completely revolutionized the way developers develop and deploy cloud-first services and applications.
-Here are some of the immediate functions of Lambda functions:
+Here are some of the immediate benefits of Lambda functions:

 - Run code without servers
 - Automatically scales code without any configuration